Schedule a Workspace to Run with FME Flow Automations

 4. Add and Configure an Action

 With the Schedule Trigger setup, we need to set up an action to trigger.
-Double-click on the silhouetted Next Action Guide connected to the success output port (the one with the checkmark); this will open the Next Action Details.
+Double-click the silhouetted Next Action Guide connected to the success output port (the one with the checkmark) to open the Next Action Details.

-If Guides are disabled, click on the orange plus sign (+) in the bottom left corner to open the menu (1).
+If Guides are disabled, click the orange plus sign (+) in the bottom-left corner to open the menu (1).
 Next, click on Action to select it (2), then click on the canvas to add the Action component.
 To connect the newly added Action component, click on the FME Flow Schedule component success port (checkmark) and drag the connection line to the Action input port.

 In the Next Action Details, select Run a Workspace from the drop-down menu.
-After selecting an action type, the dialog will update with more options.
+After selecting an action type, the dialog will display additional options.

 Set the Action Details as follows: